 - Tea catch-up with my close friends

-- Regular bodywork sessions: massage, osteopath & acupuncture
+- Regular bodywork sessions: massage, osteopathy & acupuncture (touch therapies!)

 - Speaking to a mental health professional (psychologist &/or counselor) can be a critical piece of self-care as well.
 I’ve always thought everyone could use a mental health pro in their life!

 - Fave authors for self-care/self-love:

 How To Put Your Own Self Care Plan Into Action